WKBE

-WKBE (107.1 MHz) is a commercial FM radio station licensed to Corinth, New York and serving Glens Falls and Saratoga Springs.
-It is owned by Pamal Broadcasting and broadcasts a classic country radio format, which is currently in the process of moving to WMML to launch a yet-undetermined new format on WKBE.
+WKBE (107.1 FM) is a commercial radio station licensed to Corinth, New York, and serving Glens Falls and Saratoga Springs.
+It is owned by Pamal Broadcasting and broadcasts a country music radio format, simulcasting WKLI-FM (100.9) from Albany.

 WKBE has an effective radiated power (ERP) of 2,850 watts.
 The transmitter is in Lake Luzerne, New York.